Aseprite Importers

 Remember to hide reference layers before saving the source file!

-- Wipe old animations: When flagged, all the animations already imported for a Character will be wiped before re-importing them.
+Wipe old animations: When flagged, all the animations already imported will be wiped before re-importing them.

-You typically want to keep this setting flagged when you are iterating over a character's graphics and you want to make sure that if you move or rename animations, every possible leftover is removed and the final result is always coherent with the source file, 1-on-1.
+You typically want to keep this setting flagged when you are iterating over an element graphics and you want to make sure that if you move or rename animations, every possible leftover is removed and the final result is always coherent with the source file, 1-on-1.

-You typically want to unflag this when you are working with multiple source files for a single character, and you want to import animation from a file without getting rid of the animations you have already imported before.
+You typically want to unflag this when you are working with multiple source files for a single element, and you want to import animation from a file without getting rid of the animations you have already imported before.
 Beware that animations with the same name will always be overwritten.
-If you keep this setting unflagged and you have leftover animations saved for a character you will need to remove them by hand.
+If you keep this setting unflagged and you have leftover animations saved for an element you will need to remove them by hand.

-All these preferences are automatically saved with the target PopochiuCharacter or PopochiuRoom node, so they are persisted between sessions, and different for each single element.
+All these preferences are automatically saved separately for each scene (globally for the inventory), so they are persisted between sessions, and different for each single room or character.

-If for some reason you want to completely reset an Importer anew, just use the Reset preferences button at the very bottom (confirmation required).
+If for some reason you want to completely reset an Importer anew, just click the Reset preferences icon (5) at the very bottom (confirmation required).

 Importing animations

-Finally, if everything is set up correctly, you can hit the Import button.
-The importer will do its magic (beware: very large files with hundreds to thousands of frames will take a while to load, manly due to Aseprite exporting them).
+Finally, if everything is set up correctly, you can hit the Import button (5).
+The importer will do its magic (beware: very large files with hundreds to thousands of frames will take a while to load, mainly due to Aseprite exporting them).

 When the procedure is over a popup message will report the status and processed tags count.

-Note that existing props with the same name will have their animations seamlessly updated by the procedure, preserving any other properties or configuration they may have.
+- For Inventory, you will see that all the inventory items marked for import have been created automatically and populated with the correct sprite and animations.
+Note that existing items with the same name will have their animations seamlessly updated by the procedure, preserving any other properties or configuration they may have.